UniDyne/url-shortener/README.md

 ### Installation ###
 The included `database.sql` file can be used to create the required tables in in MySQL.
 Right now, there is only one table.
+The IDs for the URL table are set to start at 100 by default.
+This reserves the first 99 IDs (the shortest URLs) for special use.

 The contents of the `short` directory are what needs to be web-addressable.
 This can be placed anywhere on your site.